Secure Virtual terminal setup

-The Virtual Terminal from Pay729 is designed to allow business user agents to quickly enter information to support a payment that is made up of letters and number (which can't be easily entered just using a telephone handset).
+The Secure Virtual Terminal from Pay729 is designed to allow business user agents to quickly enter information to support a payment where the entry of letters and number is required (this can't be easily entered just using a telephone keypad).

 Once you are logged into the Pay729 Portal you start by creating Virtual Terminal elements in the following (required) order.

 3. Select Panel access for each agent created to add the agents e-mail address and automatically send an e-mail asking the agent to set their secure password.

 There is no required order to setup the rest of the optional settings

 4. Manage Calling Script

 6a.
 Account No Section 2

 7. Form Settings